Grokery/grokerylab/README.md

     Grok v: To understand deeply and intuitively or by empathy Grokery n: A place of deep insight

-GrokeryLab is an end-to-end data flow management & exploration platform.
+GrokeryLab is an end-to-end data pipeline management & data exploration platform.

+## Raison d'etre

-I'm creating it because I want a top level, integrated and transparent platform that makes it easy to:
+Provide a top level, integrated and transparent platform that makes it easy to:

 1. Create and manage big (or small) data pipelines to ingest and process intelligence data
-2. Create beautiful and informative visualizations that are completely integrated into the pipelines
 3. Collaborate with others through all three phases of the intelligence stack: Ingestion, Processization, and Visualization.

-## Raison d'etre

-The central pain point that this product takes to heart is the difficulty of understanding and managing the pedigree of the data flowing through our intelligence systems.

-Data pedigree is about knowing three things:

-1. Where the data came from
-2. What's been done to it, and
-3. Who else uses/knows about it

-Knowing these basic facts is essential to knowing weather the data is trustworthy, which is of course vital to making good business decisions.

 ## Getting up and running